 What to do if you are charged with an offense by a DNR officer

 The DNR regulations are complex and an innocent act may be interpreted as a deliberate violation of the regulations.
 You should contact an experienced, respected, and reputable criminal defense attorney at your earliest opportunity.
 Your attorney will consult and advise you, and he or she will deal with the DNR and the prosecutor rather than you.
 You might think you can explain away an alleged violation, but this is almost certainly not true.
 Anything you say may be interpreted or outright twisted to be used against you.
-Let the defense professionals deal with the law enforcement professionals.
-Let LEWIS & DICKSTEIN, P.L.L.C. show you had no intention of violating the regulations, and if you did, it was an innocent mistake.
+Let the defense professionals deal with law enforcement professionals.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. can take steps to show that you had no intention of violating the regulations, and if you did, it was an innocent mistake.